Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

 Feel free to kill your QEMU when you're done.

-# 4. Putting our static site into rump-nginx.
+# 4. Putting our static site into the nginx guest.

-The files used in rump-nginx for the static site are in `./images/data/www` (and the config files for nginx are in `./images/data/conf`).
+The files used in nginx for the static site are in `./images/data/www` (and the config files for nginx are in `./images/data/conf`).
 Simply replace www's files with what you would like.
 If you're looking for a static site generator many great options exist such as [Sculpin](https://sculpin.io/) or [Jekyll](http://jekyllrb.com/).

 Now all you need to do is run the make, rumpbake, and rumprun commands from step 2 to rebuild your unikernel with the updated content.